allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 Default values of both parameters for different sensor materials are included and automatically selected for each of the detectors.
 A full list of supported materials can be found elsewhere in the manual.
 These can be overwritten by specifying the parameters `charge_creation_energy` and `fano_factor` in the configuration.

+For diamond sensors, the NRESP7.1 model \[[@nresp]\] is automatically activated to provide a more accurate description of neutron-on-Carbon reactions.

 ### Source Shapes

 The source can be defined in two different ways using the `source_type` parameter: with pre-defined shapes or with a Geant4 macro file.